-- a) for the purposes of a specific investigation or a specific operation. - b) in such a manner as is likely to result in the obtaining of private information about a person (whether or not one is specifically identified for the purposes of the investigation or operation); and - c) otherwise than by way of an immediate response to events or circumstances the nature of which is such that it would not be reasonably practicable for an authorisation to be sought for the carrying out of the surveillance.
+- a) for the purposes of a specific investigation or a specific operation. - b) in such a manner as is likely to result in the obtaining of private information about a person (whether or not one is specifically identified for the purposes of the investigation or operation); and - c) otherwise than by way of an immediate response to events or circumstances the nature of which is such that it would not be reasonably practicable for an authorisation to be sought for the carrying out of the surveillance. - 2.4 In certain circumstances, use of social media sites such as Facebook, or using the internet in other ways could need authorisation as directed surveillance.
+The Office of Surveillance Commissioners has given guidance on when the use of social media and the internet might need authorisation on RIPA.
+The guidance can be read at appendix 4.

-2.4 Surveillance Threshold
+2.5 Surveillance Threshold

-- 2.4.1 Before directed surveillance can be undertaken and the requisite order from a Justice of the Peace applied for, the Council must be satisfied that they are investigating a criminal offence that carries a maximum sentence of 6 months or more imprisonment. - 2.4.2 The exception to the 6 month sentence threshold is specific offences of sale of alcohol or tobacco to an underage person which does not fall within the Council's range of regulatory activities. - 2.4.3 During the course of an investigation, should the Council become aware that the criminal activity under investigation falls below the 6 month sentence threshold, then use of directed surveillance should cease. - 2.4.4 This 6 month sentence threshold does not apply to use of covert human intelligence or communications data techniques. - 2.5.
-The Council cannot undertake intrusive surveillance. - 2.5.1 Surveillance becomes intrusive if the covert surveillance: - a) is carried out in relation to anything taking place on any "residential premises" or in any "private vehicle"; and - b) involves the presence of an individual on the premises or in the vehicle or is carried out by means of a surveillance device; or - c) is carried out by means of a surveillance device in relation to anything taking place on any residential premises or in any private vehicle but is carried out without that device being present on the premises or in the vehicle, where the device is such that it consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle.
+- 2.5.1 Before directed surveillance can be undertaken and the requisite order from a Justice of the Peace applied for, the Council must be satisfied that they are investigating a criminal offence that carries a maximum sentence of 6 months or more imprisonment. - 2.5.2 The exception to the 6 month sentence threshold is specific offences of sale of alcohol or tobacco to an underage person which does not fall within the Council's range of regulatory activities. - 2.5.3 During the course of an investigation, should the Council become aware that the criminal activity under investigation falls below the 6 month sentence threshold, then use of directed surveillance should cease. - 2.5.4 This 6 month sentence threshold does not apply to use of covert human intelligence or communications data techniques. - 2.6 The Council cannot undertake intrusive surveillance. - 2.6.1 Surveillance becomes intrusive if the covert surveillance: - a) is carried out in relation to anything taking place on any "residential premises" or in any "private vehicle"; and - b) involves the presence of an individual on the premises or in the vehicle or is carried out by means of a surveillance device; or - c) is carried out by means of a surveillance device in relation to anything taking place on any residential premises or in any private vehicle but is carried out without that device being present on the premises or in the vehicle, where the device is such that it consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle.

-2.6 Before any officer of the Council undertakes any surveillance of any individual or individuals they need to assess whether the activity comes within the 2000 Act.
+2.7 Before any officer of the Council undertakes any surveillance of any individual or individuals they need to assess whether the activity comes within the 2000 Act.
 In order to do this the following key questions need to be asked.

-2.6.1 Is the surveillance covert?
+2.7.1 Is the surveillance covert?